yashKallem/SEProject/README.md

 To run the Project please run

-docker-compose build in the root folder #SEProject and
+docker-compose build in the root folder #SEProject terminal and

 docker-compose up